 Note only two results have been returned.
 This is because we only have two gender types Male and Female.
-The GROUP BY clause grouped all the “Male” members together and returned only a single row for it.
+The GROUP BY clause in SQL grouped all the “Male” members together and returned only a single row for it.
 It did the same with the “Female” members.

 Grouping using multiple columns

 Suppose that we want to get a list of movie category_id and corresponding years in which they were released.

 Let’s observe the output of this simple query